War crimes in World War II: Crimes perpetrated by the Ustashas

 Most Ustashe fled the country following the war, mainly with the help of Father Krunoslav Draganović, secretary of the College of Sian Girolamo who helped Ustasha fugitives immigrate illegally to South America.

 Crimes perpetrated by Ukrainian nationalists

-The Ukrainian OUN-B group, along with their military force – Ukrainian Insurgent Army(UPA) – are responsible for a genocide on the Polish population in Volhynia and Eastern Galicia.
-Starting in March 1943, with its peak in the summer 1943, as many as 80,000 -100,000.
+The Ukrainian OUN-B group, along with their military force—Ukrainian Insurgent Army (UPA)—are responsible for a genocide on the Polish population in Volhynia and Eastern Galicia.
+Starting in March 1943, with its peak in the summer 1943, as many as 80,000–100,000 were killed.
 Although the main target were Poles, many Jews, Czechs and those Ukrainians unwilling to participate in the crimes, were massacred as well.
 Lacking good armament and ammunition, UPA members commonly used tools such as axes and pitchforks for the slaughter.
 As a result of these massacres, almost the entire non-Ukrainian population of Volhynia was either killed or forced to flee.
-However, the premix of this ethnic cleansing was the war of Polish partisan Homeland Army against Ukraine, in which Poland wanted to re-occupy Western Ukraine, treacherously captured in 1921.
-Homeland Army committed a genocide of Ukrainians during this conquest campaign, killed as many as 15000 mostly in near-border villages and practised unprecedented cruelty against UPA partisans.

 UPA commanders responsible for the genocide: